VCU takes home win streak into matchup with Kennesaw State - WTOP News

 Morgantown, West Virginia; Saturday, 4 p.m.
 EST

-BOTTOM LINE: VCU will try to keep its three-game home win streak intact when the Rams take on Kennesaw State.
+BOTTOM LINE: VCU hosts Kennesaw State looking to continue its three-game home winning streak.

-The Rams have gone 2-0 in home games.
-VCU ranks ninth in the A-10 with 23.2 defensive rebounds per game led by Jamir Watkins averaging 4.6.
+The Rams are 2-0 in home games.
+VCU is ninth in the A-10 with 8.0 offensive rebounds per game led by Jalen DeLoach averaging 2.4.

 The Owls have gone 1-1 away from home.
-Kennesaw State scores 79.3 points and has outscored opponents by 12.6 points per game.
+Kennesaw State ranks sixth in the ASUN scoring 34.0 points per game in the paint led by Demond Robinson averaging 8.0.

-TOP PERFORMERS: Brandon Johns Jr. is shooting 47.6% and averaging 13.2 points for the Rams.
-David Shriver is averaging 6.2 points for VCU.
+TOP PERFORMERS: Brandon Johns Jr. is scoring 13.2 points per game and averaging 6.6 rebounds for the Rams.
+David Shriver is averaging 1.8 made 3-pointers for VCU.

 Chris Youngblood is shooting 50.0% and averaging 16.0 points for the Owls.
 Terrell Burden is averaging 12.2 points for Kennesaw State.